 A learning year program provides instruction throughout the year on an extended year calendar, extended school day calendar, or both.
-A pupil may participate in the program and accelerate attainment of grade level requirements or graduation requirements.
 A learning year program may begin after the close of the regular school year in June.
 The program may be for students in one or more grade levels from kindergarten through grade 12.

 (a) A state-approved alternative program designated by the state must be a site.
 A state-approved alternative program must provide services to students who meet the criteria in section 124D.68 and who are enrolled in: